Practicing Law in a Personal Way

 In his private practice, Will places emphasis on two areas of law: Personal Injury and Criminal Law.

 “I have a slightly different perspective on personal injury cases than perhaps others,” Will says, “because I’ve been in five automobile accidents that involved totaled vehicles, injuries and even death.

-“When I was 13 years old, I was traveling in a car with my family and we were hit head-on by a drunk driver.
-I sustained a seatbelt crush injury, with a low chance of survival.
+“When I was thirteen years old, I was traveling in a car with my family and we were hit head-on by a drunk driver.
+I sustained a seatbelt crush injury with a low chance of survival.
 It was a miracle, really, that I did.
-My father and step-mother were seriously injured, and my father ultimately passed away months later from complications relating to those injuries.”
+My father and step-mother were seriously injured, and my father passed away months later from complications relating to those injuries.”

-When he was 30 years old, Will was hit by a physician who ran a stop sign and t-boned his car at 45 mph.
+When he was thirty years old, Will was hit by a physician who ran a stop sign and t-boned his car at 45 mph.

 Will knows first-hand that situations involving personal bodily injury can have a more devastating impact on your life in the long term than many people realize.

 “If you’re young, a moderate speed impact collision can affect your body for your entire life,” he says.
 “If someone has been in any type of accident with bodily injuries, it’s wise for that person to call an attorney as soon as possible.